The Thomas Pages homepage

 But

-the Spirit is not arbitrary, so when our motives conform to His motive (real self-less love for others, especially toward the people of God) then we become available for the best that our God-given circumstance calls for in God's wisdom.
+the Spirit is not arbitrary, so when our motives conform to His motive (real self-less love for others, especially toward the people of God) then we become available for the best that our God-given circumstance calls for in God's awesome wisdom.

 The Gifts of the Spirit What Really Happened at Pentecost Praying In Tongues